Travel Abroad

 Doctors in U.S.

-God forbid, but if something happens to you, here is what you should know:
+God forbid, but if something happens to you,

 The Medical Benefit Card, which is sent by the Medical Insurance Company, is an important card and should be acquired at the earliest.
 Fill up the Medical forms which will be given by your employer and ensure that you are registered with the Insurance Company after you land in the U.S.